 Once you figure what your goals are, you can then decide how much time you have to dedicate to the guitar.

-If you're working toward being a serious musician, then practicing simply needs to be one of the top priorities in your life.
+If you're working toward being a serious musician, then practicing simply needs to become one of the top priorities in your life.
 You shouldn't have to be told how much time to practice — two hours should be able to fly by in an instant.

 But even those people who simply want to learn to play guitar for fun still need to make a commitment to the instrument.
 In fact, a bulletproof guitar practice routine starts with building the habit of playing every single day.